Quick Facts about the Bachelor of Psychiatric Nursing (BPN) Program

-The full-time BPN program is developed in the context of psychiatric nursing theory based on best practice and the therapeutic use of self in interpersonal relationships.
+The full-time Bachelor of Psychiatric Nursing (BSN) Program is developed in the context of psychiatric nursing theory based on best practice and the therapeutic use of self in interpersonal relationships.
 The core concepts of the program include client centeredness, being, situatedness, choice, professionalism, and teaching and learning.
 Diversity and equality are additional values running throughout the entire curriculum.
 This "ecological" theme considers the impact of the environment, social determinants of health, definitions of health, and prevention and promotion on a person's well-being.

 Why enrol in KPU's BPN Program?

-- - This program is recognized by the College of Registered Psychiatric Nurses of British Columbia (CPRNBC).
+This program is recognized by the British Columbia College of Nursing Professionals (BCCNP).